-Over the past 6 months, I have met with several potential clients who decided to make some major financial decisions with their boyfriend or girlfriend and unfortunately the relationship did not work out.
+Over the past six months, I have met with several potential clients who decided to make major financial decisions with their boyfriend or girlfriend.
+Unfortunately, the relationship did not work out.

-In one case I met with a lady who she and her boyfriend had purchased a house and had a child together.
+In one case, I met with a lady who she and her boyfriend had purchased a house and had a child together.
 Both were named on the deed.
 In that case, the boyfriend was refusing to help support the child or contribute to any bills related to the house.
-He was very happy letting his girlfriend support him while he sat at home playing video games.
+He was pleased to let his girlfriend support him while he sat at home playing video games.
 The woman I met with wanted out and wanted to get some orders regarding the child.

-In another case a woman again purchased a house with her boyfriend, however, in that case, she was not listed on the deed but had contributed a large amount of money to the house.
-In this case, he kicked her out of the house and told her not to come back and that she would not see a penny of the money she had paid to the purchase of the house.
+In another case a woman again purchased a house with her boyfriend.
+However, in that case, she was not listed on the deed but had contributed much money to the house.
+In this case, he kicked her out of the house and told her not to come back and that she would not see a penny of the money she had paid to purchase the house.

 In both cases, I hoped that there would be enough evidence to support a claim of common law marriage.
 If there was a common-law marriage that would be the easiest way to untangle the couple from each other financially and otherwise.
 Unfortunately, aside from them having lived together, there was no other evidence.
 Both women were adamant in that they had never intended to be married and had never held out to anyone that they were married.